cunyap/pypocquant/manual/UserInstructions.md

     * `Save QR labels template` Lets you save an Excel template to be used to generate QR code labels for all your samples from a list.

-    * `Generate QR labels`: Lets you generate QR labels for your samples using the excel template or a csv file with a list of the names in the correct format: `SAMPEID-MANUFACTURER-PLATE-WELL-USERDATA` (use the `USERDATA` field for **very short** annotations, and replace blank spaces with `_`) .
+    * `Generate QR labels`: Lets you generate QR labels for your samples using the excel template or a csv file with a list of the names in the correct format: `SAMPEID-MANUFACTURER-PLATE-WELL-USERDATA`.
+You can use the `USERDATA` field for **very short** annotations; please make sure not to use dashes (`-`) in this field, but replace them with underscores (`_`).
 You can define the page size, label size, position and number per page to match the format for any printable label paper as, for instance, from AVERY.

       <img src="ui_images/generate_labels.JPG"/>